 From the intake, it is possible to prepare a definition.
 This is where the Epics and Stories are compiled.
 This means that the process is made concrete through smaller definitions: what should this app be able to do?
 And what issues are needed to make this work?

 The definition is an essential part of the process.
 From the design stage, it is possible to have an overview of what will be designed.
 This overview can only be honored by making agreements.
 Story Mapping is an extremely suitable tool for this.

 The development of an app or site can be organized in various ways.
 On the one hand, it is possible to hire a dedicated team that works remotely.
 For example, by adding a Product Manager or Owner, work can sometimes go more smoothly.
 On the other hand, it is possible to bring IT talent to the Netherlands and assign them to a team.

-Worth to mention that modern technologies allow starting building an MVP without tech crew and coding.
+Worth mentioning that modern technologies allow starting building an MVP without a tech crew and coding.
 You can read more about it in our articles about How to start a tech startup without a CTO and How to start building an MVP without coding.

 The launch of an MVP is a great milestone: you went from concept to the first workable version of your solution.
 Along with that, you have something in your hands to start a conversation with users.
 Although the launch can feel somewhat ‘basic’, that is also the starting point: it is a solution that offers sufficient insight into the wishes and expectations of potential customers or users.

 The delivery of the MVP, the so-called launch, is done according to Sprint Demos, where the completed tasks are demonstrated and the progress measured.
 This, of course, also applies to the following steps.

 There are different ways to develop an MVP.
 Of course, we work as agile as possible, but, depending on the use case, certain shortcuts can easily be taken, such as: